Welcome to Binghamton University!

 Visit the University Bookstore online or in the University Union to view the list of textbooks required for your courses and to buy or rent your textbooks.

 Students are required to confirm their enrollments in their coursework every semester by the fifth day of classes.
 Students who do not confirm enrollment with be dropped from their courses, whether or not their bills are paid.

 You will confirm your enrollment using BU Brain.
-View instructions on the Office of Financial Aid and Student Records website.
+View instructions on the Office of Student Records and Registrar Services website.

 Pay Your Bill

 Your semester bill notification will be sent to your BMail.
 The first semester bill notification will be sent after you have registered for courses.
 You may pay your tuition and fees online through Student Accounts through QuikPAY.
 Make sure to pay your bill by the date listed on the bill to avoid penalties.
 If you have questions regarding tuition, fees, billing or payment, please contact Student Accounts directly at 607-777-2702 or firstname.lastname@example.org.